MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdef6.png" alt-text="Metadata artifact view in HIS Designer for Logic Apps":::

-   - The Designer will also generate a Host Definition for the Copybook.
-This Host Definition will not include the entire provided copybook but only the fields and datatypes needed for the artifact to interact with the Mainframe Program.
-In other words, while the sample provided above is an entire program, the HIS Designer will extract only the information needed depending on the selected [Programming Model](choosing-the-appropriate-programming-model1.md).
+   The designer also generates a host definition for the copybook.
+This host definition doesn't include the entire provided copybook, but only the fields and datatypes needed for the artifact to interact with the mainframe program.
+Although the previously provided sample is an entire program, the HIS Designer extracts only the information required based on the selected [programming model](choosing-the-appropriate-programming-model1.md).

    :::image type="content" source="media/la-newproject-import-hostdef7.png" alt-text="Host Definition parsed by HIS Designer for Logic Apps view":::